adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Summary: Don't try too hard to reuse style rules across selectors.
 Adopt a duplication-first approach.

-> &ldquo;DRY is often misinterpreted as the necessity to never repeat the exact same thing twice [...].
-This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and over-engineered code.&ldquo;
+As Harry Roberts says, *DRY is often misinterpreted as the necessity to never repeat the exact same thing twice.
+This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and over-engineered code.*
-<br>&mdash; <cite>Harry Roberts, CSS Wizardy</cite>

-When we try *too* hard *too* soon to reuse the bits inbetween the curly braces, we end up with visual and atomic classes.
-As we've discussed in [semantics](/chapters/semantics/), this causes many problems.
+This forced abstraction, over-thought and over-engineered code manifests itself in visual and atomic classes.
+We know how painful they can be because we discussed them thoroughly in the previous chapter about [semantics](/chapters/semantics/).
+But let's talk more about reuse.

 ## But what if we did want to reuse a style?